BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 ### 3-1 What is the normal blood pressure during pregnancy?

-The normal systolic blood pressure is less than 140 mm Hg and the diastolic blood pressure is less than 90 mm Hg.
+The normal systolic blood pressure is less than 140&nbsp;mm&nbsp;Hg and the diastolic blood pressure is less than 90&nbsp;mm&nbsp;Hg.

 ### 3-2 What is hypertension during pregnancy?

-Hypertension during pregnancy is defined as a diastolic blood pressure of 90 mm Hg or more and/or a systolic blood pressure of 140mm Hg or more.
+Hypertension during pregnancy is defined as a diastolic blood pressure of 90&nbsp;mm&nbsp;Hg or more and/or a systolic blood pressure of 140&nbsp;mm&nbsp;Hg or more.

-> A diastolic blood pressure of 90 mm hg or more and a systolic blood pressure of 140 mm hg or more during pregnancy is abnormal.
+> A diastolic blood pressure of 90&nbsp;mm&nbsp;Hg or more and a systolic blood pressure of 140&nbsp;mm&nbsp;Hg or more during pregnancy is abnormal.

 During pregnancy an abnormally high blood pressure is often accompanied by proteinuria.